egiacomazzi/Littlearm_BIG/README.md

 ## 2. First steps ##
 1. Connect power supply and switch on the Arduino board (there is a small switch directly next to the entrance of the power supply cable; under the USB cable if it is already plugged in)
 2. Did the arm move to a starting-position?
       -> **YES**, great have a look at the Code section of this README **CODE link**.
       -> **NO**, check the following things:
-          Is it possible to upload Arduino Sketches onto the board?
+          ⋅⋅⋅Is it possible to upload Arduino Sketches onto the board?⋅⋅
-          -> **YES**, upload the sketch you will find in the .zip folder or just download this: **zipfile here**
+          ⋅⋅⋅-> **YES**, upload the sketch you will find in the .zip folder or just download this: **zipfile here**⋅⋅
-          -> **NO**, you probably have a cloned Arduino Nano.
-You will have to reboot it and please follow the instructions [here.](http://www.instructables.com/id/How-To-Burn-a-Bootloader-to-Clone-Arduino-Nano-30/  "Bootloader") If you successfully did that have a look at the **YES** section above and upload the right sketch onto your Arduino Nano.
+          ⋅⋅⋅-> **NO**, you probably have a cloned Arduino Nano.
+You will have to reboot it and please follow the instructions [here.](http://www.instructables.com/id/How-To-Burn-a-Bootloader-to-Clone-Arduino-Nano-30/  "Bootloader") If you successfully did that have a look at the **YES** section above and upload the right sketch onto your Arduino Nano.⋅⋅

 ## 3. Code ##